microsoft/Mastering-the-Marketplace/saas-accelerator/labs/lab1-partner-center/README.md

 ### Technical configuration

 Skip this section for this first lab.
+You will come back to it in lab 2.

 ### Plan overview